mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/3-installation/installation.md

 ## Quizz time
 (because people remember better when they are questionned)

+?[What do the command `rosdep` ?]
+-[x] It display a help screen
+-[ ] It install my package dependencies
+-[ ] It install all the dependencies of the packages in my workspace -[ ] It install all the new packages from the sources.list

 ?[I'm on Ubuntu 16.04 and I installed ROS.
 What is written in the file /etc/apt/sources.list.d/ros-latest.list ?]
 -[ ] echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main"
 -[ ] echo "deb http://packages.ros.org/ros/ubuntu wily main"
 -[ ] echo "deb http://packages.ros.org/ros/ubuntu xenial main"
 -[ ] deb http://packages.ros.org/ros/ubuntu wily main
 -[x] deb http://packages.ros.org/ros/ubuntu xenial main

+?[What do the command `sudo apt-get update` ?]
+-[ ] It download all new package from the sources.list -[x] It update the package list
+-[ ] It install all the new packages from the ROS package list -[ ] It install all the new packages from the sources.list

+?[What do the command `rosdep install --from-paths src --ignore-src -r -y` ?]
+-[ ] It display a help screen
+-[ ] It install my package dependencies
+-[x] It install all the dependencies of the packages in my workspace -[ ] It install all the new packages from the sources.list